veraison/services/scheme/plugin-howto.md

 }
 ```

+These _key_ and _value_ effectively represent the _internal interface_ between
+Endorsement and Verification plugins of the same Attestation Scheme.

 ## A Fictitious TPM-based Attestation Scheme

 It may be easier to look at a concrete use case to see how these abstract